-Advanced Care Planning and Advanced Care Directives
+Advance Care Planning and Advance Care Directives

-What is the advanced care planning process?
+What is the advance care planning process?

 Advance care planning is a simple process that you can start today.
 It involves thinking about your values, beliefs and preferences for your future health and care while you are still able to make decisions and communicate your preferences and acceptable outcomes.